linhardie/hello-world/README.md

 # hello-world
-Trying to figure the all out
+Trying to figure this all out

+Starting out at Root today :)